munificent/craftinginterpreters/book/classes-and-instances.md

 I named the variable "klass" not just to give the VM a zany preschool "kidz korner" feel.
-While "class" is not a reserved word in C, it is in C++, and you can compile clox as either C or C++.
+While "class" is not a reserved word in C, it is in C++, and you can compile clox as either.

 </aside>